ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

 #### 5. Heatmap of Product Count by Skin Tone Category and Skin Type
 ![Heatmap of Product Count by Skin Tone Category and Skin Type](https://github.com/ECCHERUIYOT/AI-Powered-Skincare-Recommendations-For-Melanin-Skin/blob/Echeruiyot/images/image5.png)
-* The heatmap analysis of skin_type and skin_tone_category highlights important insights that align closely with our objective of providing tailored skincare recommendations for women of color.
+* The heatmap analysis of skin_type and skin_tone_category highlights important insights that align closely with our objectives.
 Our data reveals a concentration of products available for combination and dry skin types, particularly within lighter skin tones.
-However, there is a notable scarcity of options for deeper skin tones, suggesting that women of color may have fewer product options specifically suited to their needs.
-This gap underscores the limited market focus on skincare for melanin-rich skin concerns, such as hyperpigmentation, dryness, and sensitivity, which are often more pronounced in deeper skin tones.
+However, there is a notable scarcity of options for deeper skin tones.This gap underscores the limited market focus on skincare for melanin-rich skin concerns, such as hyperpigmentation, dryness, and sensitivity, which are often more pronounced in deeper skin tones.

-* These findings directly support our business problem: many existing recommendation systems fail to provide targeted solutions for melanated women.
+* These findings directly support our business problem: many existing recommendation systems fail to provide targeted solutions for specific skin tones.
 The evident lack of specialized options for drier skin in deeper tones emphasizes an opportunity to develop and recommend products that address this unique need.
 By prioritizing these underserved areas, our recommendation system can significantly enhance satisfaction and efficacy for women of color seeking products that work for their melanin-rich skin.

 ---